Plan Your Visit

 WASHINGTON D.C.
 TO ST. ALBANS

 Offering service from Washington D.C., the Vermonter travels through New York City all the way to northern Vermont’s St. Albans.
-Making eight stops in Vermont historic downtowns along the way including Brattleboro, Bellows Falls, Windsor, White River Junction, Randolph, Montpelier, Waterbury, and Essex Junction.
+Making nine stops in Vermont historic downtowns along the way including Brattleboro, Bellows Falls, Windsor, White River Junction, Randolph, Montpelier, Waterbury, and Essex Junction.

 Travel Time is Your Time